seece/nypl/readme.md

 ### Lists
 Quotations also function as lists.
-Individual list items can be extracted with `g`:
+Individual list items can be extracted with `g`.

     g = get item ( list index -- item )
+    c = cut string ( string separator -- list )

 The item is always returned as a quotation.
 To get the underlying value it needs to be evaluated with `.`: